andre-ols/go-face-recognition/README.md

 ├── go.sum
 └── README.md

-The `images/` directory contains images of Donald Trump, Joe Biden, and an unknown person.
-The `models/` directory contains the pre-trained model used for facial recognition.

-`Dockerfile` contains the instructions for building the Docker image for the project.
+The `images/` directory contains the input and output images.
+The `persons/` directory contains sub-folders for each person, with images of that person to be used in the model.
+The `models/` directory contains the trained model for facial recognition.
+The `internal/` directory contains the core logic of the system, including entities and use cases.
+The `cmd/` directory contains the main entry point of the system.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the GitHub repository.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.